Yuvr2002/Major-Project-Group-No-4/README.md

-Shield Drug AI - Tablet Defect Detection
+**Shield Drug AI - Tablet Defect Detection System** **Introduction**
-Project Overview
-Shield Drug AI is a web-based application that helps detect whether a pharmaceutical tablet is Defective or Non-Defective.
-Users can log in, upload tablet images, and receive instant predictions powered by Machine Learning and Computer Vision.
+Shield Drug AI is a simple yet powerful web-based system designed to detect whether pharmaceutical tablets are Defective or Non-Defective.
+By using Machine Learning and Computer Vision techniques, the system ensures quick and accurate quality control for pharmaceutical products.

-Features
-User Login and Authentication

-Upload tablet images

-Predict defective or non-defective tablets

-Display uploaded images alongside results
+**Objective**
+The main goal of the project is to assist pharmaceutical industries by providing an automated way to verify the quality of tablets based on their visual features.
+This reduces human errors and improves product safety.

+**Features**
+**User Authentication**: Login system to allow users to securely access the platform.

+**Tablet Image Upload**: Users can upload tablet images through the web interface.

+**Defect Detection**: The system predicts whether the uploaded tablet is defective or non-defective.

+**Result Display**: Uploaded images and prediction results are displayed together.

-Responsive and simple web interface
+**Simple Interface**: Clean and easy-to-use web interface for smooth user experience.

-Technologies Used
-Backend: Python, Flask, Machine Learning (Random Forest Classifier)
+**Technologies Used**

-Frontend: HTML, CSS (Bootstrap), JavaScript
+**Frontend**: HTML, CSS (Bootstrap), JavaScript

+**Backend**: Python, Flask Framework

+**Machine Learning**: Random Forest Classifier (trained on tablet images)

-Libraries: OpenCV, NumPy, Scikit-learn, Joblib
+**Libraries**: OpenCV, NumPy, Scikit-learn, Joblib

-Tools: Visual Studio Code (VS Code)
+**Tool**: Visual Studio Code (VS Code)

-Project Structure
+**Project Structure**
 pgsql
 Copy
 Edit